-Follow the maintenance schedule on page 7.
-Remember that this schedule is based on the assumption that your machine will be used for its designed purpose.
-Sustained high-load or high-temperature operation, or use in unusually wet or dusty conditions, will require more frequent service.
+Remember that this schedule is based on the assumption that your engine will be used for its designed purpose.
+Sustained high-load or high-temperature operation, or use in dusty conditions, will require more frequent service.

 Air Index (Models certified for sale in California)